wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (e) that the date specified in the databank compulsion notice as the date on which the person to whom the notice relates is to attend to give a bodily sample is,---

-        *   (i) if the person is not detained under a sentence of imprisonment for the relevant offence in relation to which the notice is issued at the time the notice is served, a date that is on or after the date 6 months after the date the person's conviction for the relevant offence was entered; or
+        *   (i) if the person is not detained under a sentence of imprisonment for the offence in relation to which the notice is issued at the time the notice is served, a date that is on or after the date 6 months after the date the person's conviction for the offence was entered; or

-        *   (ii) if the person is detained under a sentence of imprisonment for the relevant offence in relation to which the notice is issued at the time the notice is served, a date that is on or after the later of the 2 following dates:
+        *   (ii) if the person is detained under a sentence of imprisonment for the offence in relation to which the notice is issued at the time the notice is served, a date that is on or after the later of the 2 following dates:

-            *   (A) the date the person is to be released from being detained under a sentence of imprisonment for the relevant offence; or
+            *   (A) the date the person is to be released from being detained under a sentence of imprisonment for the offence; or

-            *   (B) the date 6 months after the date the person's conviction for the relevant offence was entered:
+            *   (B) the date 6 months after the date the person's conviction for the offence was entered: